DrewNaylor/HTML-Character-Code-Acquisition-Program/README.md

 Features to add:

 - Search when typing (if the user wants it that way)
+  - GUI configuration is needed, but this can be changed in the config file.
+  - Is enabled when `My.Settings.searchWhenTyping` is set to `True`.
 - Search on Enter (if the user wants it to work like that instead of when typing)
+  - Needs to be added to a GUI, but already in the config file like Search when typing.
+  - Is enabled when `My.Settings.searchWhenTyping` is set to `False`.
 - An option to hide the Search button if the user wants to
+  - Can already be done from the config file.
+  - Search button is hidden when `My.Settings.showSearchButton` is set to `False`.
 - Updating the XML file from the Options window.
 - Functionality for the menubar items, like File\Exit, Tools\Options, and Help\About.